-- The following performance standards are used for overall program evaluation, quality assurance, and outcome indicators: - For normal screening results, closure for 90% of cases is achieved in one month from the date of Pap test and/or mammogram report.
-Closure means Pap test and/or mammogram results are in the BOS. - For abnormal screening results, follow-up for 90% of cases is completed within 60 days. - The interval from screening to final diagnosis is no longer than 60 days.
-Complete follow-up means all definitive diagnostic procedures are performed and treatment is started if indicated.
-The result is documented in the BOS and the woman and is notified. - Exception: A patient that refuses care or are lost to follow-up must have this information documented in the BOS. - The interval for Pap test screening for women age 21 and older depends on past results and risk factors.
+- The following performance standards are used for overall program evaluation, quality assurance, and outcome indicators: - For abnormal screening results, follow-up for 90% of cases is completed within 60 days. - The interval from screening to final diagnosis is no longer than 60 days.
+Complete followup means all definitive diagnostic procedures are performed and treatment is started if indicated.
+The result is documented in the BOS and the woman and is notified. - Exception: A patient that refuses care or are lost to follow-up must have this information documented in the BOS. - The interval for Pap test screening for women aged 21 and older depends on past results and risk factors.
 Women with a history of normal results, normal risks and who are asymptomatic choose to be screened every three or five years.
 Women who have had hysterectomies for a benign condition are not screened for cervical cancer.
 Women with a history of cervical cancer or pre-cancer, HIV or other immunocompromising conditions may need more intensive or alternate screening. - Notification reports should be run and printed on a monthly basis to identify where screening data and outcomes have not been entered into the BOS.